-Functional Area 4: Commissioner Scully reported that code enforcement has been doing a great job when it comes to Objective 4.1.
+Functional Area 4: Commissioner Scully reported that code enforcement has been doing a great job when it comes toon explaining and executing Marine Activities Permits and SHOR Registrations as outlined in Objective 4.1.
 With respect to Objective 4.2, the subcommittee will be defining a plan and will be working on developing a living database listing all the businesses in the harbor.
 With respect to Objective 4.3, Commissioner Williams and himself have been making calls to operators within the harbor to receive feedback on various topics.